Degree Programme in Nursing

 After your second year of nursing studies, you may apply for admission to a so-called dual degree programme.
 This Dual Degree involves one academic year of studies at Nazareth University in the USA.
 The student receives a degree certificate from both countries, Finland and the USA.

-Non-EU/EEA area students who have been selected through the Finnish joint application for admission to degree programmes taught in English are charged tuition fees.
+Non-EU/EEA area students in degree programmes taught in English are charged tuition fees.

 After completing your Bachelor’s degree, you can apply for a Master’s programme either at Laurea or other universities or higher education institutions to continue your studies.
 It is possible to continue your study path all the way to a doctor’s degree.